Canon SX530 vs Fujifilm X-T2

 Studio photographers will appreciate that the Fujifilm X-T2 (unlike the SX530) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SX530 and the X-T2 have been discontinued, but can regularly be found used on eBay.
+Both the SX530 and the X-T2 have been discontinued, but can regularly be found used on ebay.
 The SX530 was replaced by the Canon SX540, while the X-T2 was followed by the Fujifilm X-T3 .
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the SX530 and X-T2 can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Fujifilm X-T2 Manual.

 So how do things add up?
 Is the Canon SX530 better than the Fujifilm X-T2 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.